 The senior project is researched, discussed, and written in the context of the senior seminar (SOCI 29998), which is a required yearlong course.
 Students enroll in the senior seminar in Spring Quarter of their third year.
+They attend the seminar during Spring Quarter of their third year and during Autumn and Winter Quarters of their fourth year.
 They submit a completed thesis during Spring Quarter of their fourth year.
-They attend the seminar during Spring Quarter of their third year and during Autumn and Winter Quarters of their fourth year.

 In general, the senior project is written under the guidance of the preceptors of the department.
 Students who wish to be considered for honors must consult the program chair at the beginning of Spring Quarter of their third year.
 They will then choose an individual faculty member under whose supervision they will write their thesis.
 These students may register for additional reading courses (SOCI 29997); however, only two sociology reading/research courses can be counted toward the courses required for the sociology major.
-Students must obtain consent of the program chair if they wish to register for more than one reading and research course to complete the B.A. paper.
+Students must obtain consent of the program chair if they wish to register for more than one reading and research course to complete the BA paper.